22cryys56p-beep/Command_Center/SESSION_START.md

 - **Persistent Project State is primary for re-entry** — Threads, Handovers, and other supporting artifacts provide provenance and additional context but do not replace Project State.

-- **The Project Status model remains single-tier** — Category 49's proposed second status taxonomy silently contradicted the frozen Category 1 / Phase 3 status model and was removed, not merely revised.
-The authoritative `ProjectRecord.status` field remains the sole formal Project Status field.
+- **The Project Status model remains single-tier** — a proposed second status taxonomy silently contradicted the frozen status model and was removed, not merely revised, during the original audit.
+The authoritative `ProjectRecord.status` field remains the sole formal Project Status field, now at five values per ACP-009.

 - **Status is not navigation** — top-level organizational/navigation categories and Project Status are separate concepts and must not be conflated.
+This extends to the navigation type system itself: `Depth` (a navigation-tree position, now including `"gateway"` per ACP-012) and `CurrentObject.kind` (an object identity, including `"category"` for status-scoped Project List views) are unrelated concepts that happen to have shared a literal string historically — they must never be conflated even where their names once overlapped.

 - **CC must not silently reconstruct frozen architecture from memory** — when an authoritative implementation or architecture record exists, it takes precedence over remembered discussions or earlier drafts.
+A real incident occurred where reconstructing a live document from memory instead of reading it silently fabricated content overwriting an accepted decision; it was caught only through independent verification before anything was committed.

 - **The human owner remains the final authority on governance decisions** — AI may analyze and recommend but must not silently establish authoritative Project governance.

+- **Command Center must not silently manufacture project truth** — this applies to both representation and authority.
+When required project data is missing or invalid, CC must fail honestly rather than substitute fabricated, stale, or misleading content; AI-generated estimates and recommendations must remain visibly distinguishable from authoritative data and must never be silently converted into it.

+- **Before adding new architecture, check whether an existing category or ACP already covers it** — this has been missed multiple times, each time only caught through direct verification against the existing matrix or registry, never through inspection alone.
+Checking first is cheaper than discovering the duplication later.

 ---